 What makes a product elastic?

-Elasticity of demand refers to how sensitive a customer’s purchasing behavior is to changes in one or more buying factors, including price, brand loyalty, availability of acceptable substitutes, necessity and urgency.
+Elasticity of demand is a metric that demonstrates the sensitive of a customer’s purchasing behavior in relation to changes in one or more buying factors, including price, brand loyalty, availability of acceptable substitutes, necessity, and urgency.

 What effect does elasticity of demand have on total revenue?